 Not all manufacturers indicate the twist number of a carpet on their labeling.
 Luckily, though, it is something that is relatively easy to determine on your own simply by examining the carpet up close.
 Isolate a strand of fibers, measure a one-inch length, and count the number of twists in it.
 If the carpet pile is less than one inch, measure half an inch and double the number to determine the twist number.

-While twist is an important factor in determining the overall performance of a carpet, it is not the only consideration.
+While the twist is an important factor in determining the overall performance of a carpet, it is not the only consideration.
 All factors must be regarded together to form the whole picture of a carpet's quality.
-Learn more about determining a carpet's durability.